Switching-time bioprocess control with pulse-width-modulated optogenetics: Switching-time optimal control

 Furthermore, the overall process involves $n_T$ forcing periods, so that $t_f = n_T T$ denotes the finite process time.
 We define the $k$-th forcing period $\mathcal{T}_k$ as the interval:

 The trajectory of input $i$ over the $n_T$ forcing periods of the process follows a binary ON-OFF pattern within each forcing period:

 where $kT \leq \tau_{i,k} \leq (k+1)T$ denotes the switching time at which the input transitions from ON to OFF within the period $\mathcal{T}_k$.
 In a PWM-driven optogenetic bioprocess, the decision variable within the period $\mathcal{T}_k$ is therefore the switching time $\tau_{i,k}$.
-Here we assume that each forcing period has fixed duration $T$, known \textit{a priori}.
+Here we assume that each forcing period has fixed duration $T$, set \textit{a priori}.
+The boundary cases $\tau_{i,k}=kT$ and $\tau_{i,k}=(k+1)T$ are admissible and correspond to fully OFF and fully ON forcing periods, respectively.

 Let us now consider an optogenetic bioprocess with state $\bm{x}(t) \in \mathbb{R}^{n_x}$ and measured output $\bm{y}(t) = \bm{h}(\bm{x}(t))$, where $\bm{h}: \mathbb{R}^{n_x} \mapsto \mathbb{R}^{n_y}$ captures the underlying measurement function.
 The continuous-time dynamics read: